 The term, “Keratoconus” refers to an eye condition involving the cornea, the clear window at the front of the eye, thinning and warping into a cone-like bulge.
 This condition can do a great deal of harm to your vision.
 Normally the cornea maintains a curved, dome-like shape.
 This allows the cornea to refract light onto the back of the eye, in such a way that it creates a clear image to send to the brain where it is interpreted.
 When the cornea takes on a more conical shape, this scatters the light as it comes in, sending light to several different points on the retina, creating blurring of vision, distortion of vision, increased sensitivity to light, glare and mild eye irritation.

-Puberty is generally when keratoconus begins to emerge.
-It begins with mild astigmatism and myopia.
+Keratoconus generally begins to emerge around puberty.
+It starts with mild astigmatism and myopia.
 Although it usually affects both eyes, symptoms may be different in each individual eye.
-Usually keratoconus progresses quite slowly, getting worse over the course of roughly 10 or 20 years and then ceasing abruptly.
+Often keratoconus progresses quite slowly, getting worse over the course of roughly 10 or 20 years and then ceasing abruptly.

 Scientists are not sure what, exactly, causes a person to develop keratoconus.
 However, many studies seem to indicate that it is linked to genetics.
 This is based on statistics that 10% of all people who develop keratoconus have a previous family history of the condition.
 Excessive eye rubbing and other similar eye injuries, as well as certain eye diseases such as retinopathy of prematurity, and systemic diseases such as down syndrome also seem to be linked to the development of keratoconus.